sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 Usually, we want the system to remain in its current state when we trigger an event that has an empty cell in the transition table.
 To test for all possible sneak paths, we create a test case for each empty cell in the transition table.
 The test will first bring the system to the state corresponding to the empty cell's row (you can use the transition table to find a suitable path), then triggers the event that corresponds to the empty cell's column, and finally the test asserts that the system is in the same state as before triggering the event.
-The amount of 'sneak path tests' is the amount of empty cells in the transition table.
+The number of 'sneak path tests' is the number of empty cells in the transition table.

 With these tests we can verify both existing and non-existing paths.
 These techniques combined give a good testing suite from a state machine.